AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Khi_flood_risk/khi_flood_risk.md

 After the initial process, Urban Growth was analyzed using Landsat Data.
 For the year 2000, Landsat7 data was used, and for the year 2021, Landsat8 images were used.

-Analyzing the Urban Built Area, it was found that from that, the built area increased from 328 square kilometers in the year 2000 to 554 square kilometers in the year 2021.
+Analyzing the Urban Built Area, it was found that the built area increased from 328 square kilometers in the year 2000 to 554 square kilometers in the year 2021.

 A buffer is generated around streams 3,4 and 5, having a width of 2-3km to analyze how the city has grown around the drain channels.
 Around these streams, the built area has increased from 122sqkm to 217 sq km.